 ‘My decision not to marry a cut girl saved my wife from the cut,’ Revealed Parsanka Sayianka, Programs Manager, Illaramatak Community Concerns during my interaction with him at the recent #Maasai7s #EndFGMMaasai event.

 Parsanka Sayianka was born in Elangatta Olkaputiei, a remote village in Kajiado South, Kenya.
 He is the second born of twelve children.
-His father had two wives, his mother is the first wife.
+His father had two wives, his mother being the first wife.

 While growing up, FGM was a normal practice to him besides there was no law prohibiting the practice.
 Deep inside he felt it was a wrong practice that his community embraced as he could see girls from neighboring communities pursue education and excel in schools while girls from his village just lounging, getting cut and getting married off at very young ages.
 He secretly vowed to save these girls in future, when he would have the power to do so.

-Parsanka grew up in a wealthy family (his father owned many livestock) but one thing that he failed to understand was why they always fed on milk throughout the year, why they dressed poorly, ate poorly and why his father never saw the need to educate his children.
+Parsanka grew up in a wealthy family (his father owned a fleet of livestock) but one thing that he failed to understand was why they always fed on milk throughout the year, why they dressed poorly, ate poorly and why his father never saw the need to educate them.
 His widowed neighbor who was regarded poor (Didn’t have livestock) on the other hand lived a contrasting lifestyle to theirs.
 Why?
 He later on understood the puzzle.
 His ‘rich’ family, resources were controlled by a man, and the ‘poor’ family resources were controlled by a woman.

 He came to understand that women can make better homesteads if given a chance and resources.

-Among his siblings, Parsanka was lucky to pursue education thanks to his elite uncle who came to pick him when he was four years old to go to Nairobi, Kenyas Capital, to teach his children Maasai language.
+Among his siblings, Parsanka was lucky to pursue education thanks to his elite uncle who came to pick him at four years to go to Nairobi, Kenyas Capital, to teach his children Maasai language.
 He interacted well with his cousins and after sometime he was enrolled to a primary school together with his cousins.
 After a few years, his father came back for him for he believed his son would lose his culture.

 Parsanka loved school he begged his parents to enroll him back to school.
 His mother persuaded his father and he eventually agreed.
 The only nearby school, Olchoro Primary School, was 10km away, the poor boy trekked for hours to and from school sometimes compelling him to sleep at a friends place whenever the night caught him up.